jacobemcken/jacobemcken.github.io/_posts/2005-10-26-world-of-warcraft-patch-18.markdown

   date: '2007-01-31 11:57:29 +0100'
   date_gmt: '2007-01-31 10:57:29 +0100'
   content: "btw on winehq.org you can find guides for different applications including
-    [a guide to get World of Warcraft to work with Wine][1].\r\n\r\n[1]: http:&#47;&#47;appdb.winehq.org&#47;appview.php?iAppId=1922"
+    [a guide to get World of Warcraft to work with Wine][1].\r\n\r\n[1]: http://appdb.winehq.org/appview.php?iAppId=1922"
 ---
-<p>After the 1.8.0 patch World of Warcraft doesn't work for me again.
-I'm unable to click on things ingame :-( (This applies to the latest 1.8.1 patch too).</p>
+After the 1.8.0 patch World of Warcraft doesn't work for me again.
+I'm unable to click on things ingame :-( (This applies to the latest 1.8.1 patch too).

-<p>This sucks because now I have to boot into Windows again.</p>
+This sucks because now I have to boot into Windows again.

-<p>Anyways, I have played alot the last few weeks and have become level 53.
+Anyways, I have played alot the last few weeks and have become level 53.
 I might hit level 60 before Christmas...
 YEAH!
-I'm not going to set higher goals... my girlfriend might not like it ;-)</p>
+I'm not going to set higher goals... my girlfriend might not like it ;-)

-<p>I have been reading more on the items and quests in the game, and I'm begining to realize that I wont ever get near some of the really cool stuff :-(</p>
+I have been reading more on the items and quests in the game, and I'm begining to realize that I wont ever get near some of the really cool stuff :-(